luxfi/docs/docs/subnets/create-a-virtual-machine-vm.md

 ### `block.ChainVM`

 To reach consensus on linear blockchains (as opposed to DAG blockchains), Lux uses the Snowman consensus engine.
-In order to be compatible with Snowman, a VM must implement the `block.ChainVM` interface, which can be accessible from [LuxGo repository](https://github.com/luxdefi/luxd/blob/v1.7.4/snow/engine/snowman/block/vm.go).
+In order to be compatible with Snowman, a VM must implement the `block.ChainVM` interface, which can be accessible from [Luxd repository](https://github.com/luxdefi/luxd/blob/v1.7.4/snow/engine/snowman/block/vm.go).

 The interface is big, but don’t worry, we’ll explain each method and see an implementation example, and it isn't important that you understand every detail right away.
 Comments in the code provide more detail about interface methods.